 So, how do you fit these principles and techniques into a decision tree drill?

-Instead of three men, each with a different mode of attack, give each of the two partners three different rubber training weapons.
-My current favorites are a Cold Steel bowie, a kukri and a tomahawk.
+Start with three men, each with a different mode of attack and each with three different rubber training weapons.
+My usual recommendations are the Cold Steel bowie, a kukri and a tomahawk.
 All are made of Cold Steel’s synthetic rubber called Santoprene.
 (A step up in quaility would be the polymer training tools from Volpes Training, but these are much heavier than the Cold Steel versions; so you need to train with more care and move more slowly when practicing).

-While these are safer than sharp steel, I wouldn’t want to get poked in the eye with one, so proper eye protection should be worn even while training slowly with these.
+While these trainers are safer to practice with than sharp steel, I still wouldn’t want to get poked in the eye with one, so proper eye protection should be worn even while training slowly with these.

 Step 2 is learning two simple counters to these attacks and two recounters with each tool against a single opponent (one counter should escape to the right and one should escape to the left).
 You should start off with the same weapon fighting the same weapon, so the students can learn the rules of each.
-Next do the same drills, but against a different weapon.
+Next do the same drills, but against each different weapon in turn.

 This is where the decision tree comes into play.
 With three different weapons in the mix, it becomes like a game of rock-paper-scissors but the characters are Batman, Superman and The Flash and each can beat any of the others if he uses the right technique at the right time.

 Bowie vs Kukri vs Tomahawk: understanding the pros & cons and things to remember for FMA students.

 Here’s the cheat sheet for using these principles:

 Use Seguidas principles when the opponent’s weapon is equal to your own.

 Use Contradas principles when the opponent’s weapon is heavier than your own.